-There are thousands of copycat recipes out there for Cilantro Lime Rice.
+There are thousands of copycat recipes out there–in fact, I even have a version for Instant Pot Cilantro Lime Rice.

-- Feel free to use jasmine rice, white rice, or wild rice for Cilantro Lime Rice recipe.
+- Rice: This recipe is written for using brown rice.
+Feel free to use jasmine rice, white rice, or wild rice for the Pineapple Rice recipe.
 Just follow the package instructions for length of time to cook your rice.

 Pineapple Cilantro Lime Rice